 You did it!
-You’ve defeated your enemies, and ideally you and your allies have all survived the experience.
+You’ve defeated your enemies, and ideally you and your allies have all survived the experience, and you’re not enjoying a moment of peave post-combat.
 While there’s certainly time to take a deep breath and high-five each other, you and your party likely still have adventuring to do, which means that you need to be prepared for the next fight which is likely right around the corner.

 In this article we’ll discuss some absolutely crucial things that you and your party need to understand if you’re going to survive in Pathfinder 2e.
 If you’re experienced with Pathfinder 1e or DnD 5e there are some crucial new concepts that you need to understand just to get through a typical adventure.